AHFE0924/Mark2/README.md

-# spadupaGNN
+# GNN
-it's a supadupa GNN for evolution prediction of NDM-1
+This is a GNN project that predicts future probable NDM-1 mutations.